 Creating heatmaps on Hotjar requires enabling session capture and simply placing your page URL into the heatmap tool.
 Here’s a step-by-step guide on how to do it:

-3. Go to Heatmaps on the left menu and click the “+ New heatmap” button.
+- Head back to the Home section, go to Heatmaps on the left menu and click the “+ New heatmap” button or select the heatmap type.

-4. Enter the URL of your page.
+- Enter the URL of your page.
 You can choose either one page or multiple pages, for example: testsite.com/blog.
+Choose the device type and date for your heatmap.

 Keep in mind that you may have to wait up to 90 seconds for the heatmap to appear.
 As soon as someone visits your website, results will start showing up.